hfrankel/movies-app/README.md

 ### 7 - Linking To External Resources

-- We're going to add functionality to our search result so it pops up as a hyperlink to the relevant IMDb page
+- We're going to add functionality to our search result so it pops up as a hyperlink to the relevant IMDb page in a new tab.

 ## Available Scripts